keltia/fetiche-rs/README.md

 - ~~merge `import-adsb` and `cat21conv` into `acutectl`~~.
 - ~~Add a `Store` module to handle long-running jobs and their output.~~
 - ~~Retrieve historical data from the [Opensky] site.~~
+- ~~Support for Flightaware AeroAPI and Firehose.~~
+- build `fetiched` as the core daemon and making all other talk to it through gRPC.
 - rename `acutectl` into `fetichectl`.
 - link to HashiCorp Vault for storing credentials and tokens
 - Add more tests & benchmarks.
 - support for Safesky for ADS-B data
 - Support for Sherlock formats and access methods
-- Support for Flightaware AeroAPI and Firehose.
 - Multicast output?

 ## Contributing